Gila Monster

 Meet the Monster

-The Gila (pronounced HEE-lah) Monster (Heloderma suspectum) is one of the best known and most often asked about, but it is one of the rarest species to encounter of the Sonoran Desert reptiles.
+The Gila (pronounced HEE-lah) Monster (Heloderma suspectum) is one of the best known and most often asked about, but it is one of the rarest to encounter of all the Sonoran Desert reptiles.
 One of only two venomous lizards in North America, it is the only one found in the United States.
 (The other venomous species, the closely-related Beaded Lizard, is found from southern Sonora, Mexico, to Guatemala.)
 Folklore, tall tales and Hollywood movies have endowed the Gila Monster with powers and potency far beyond those possessed by any actual creature.
 But the facts about this unique lizard are fascinating and require no embellishment.

 Identifying Characteristics